 From JR Sapporo Station, take the Namboku Line and get off at Susukino Station.
 The easiest access to the festival ground is from exit no. 3.

 Don’t forget to try Hokkaido’s best food

 There are also many great restaurants where you can eat Sapporo’s specialties around the main site of the Sapporo Snow Festival.
-Take a look at our list of recommendations to visit during the festival!
+Take a look at our list of recommendations to visit while you’re at the festival!

 Where to stay during the Sapporo Snow Festival

 During the snow festival, it can be difficult to book hotels and the prices are often relatively higher than usual as it’s peak season.
 If you decide to go to the Festival, it’s best to book your accommodation as soon as possible!

 - Hotel Resol Trinity Sapporo – Luxurious hotel across from Odori Park, with spa facilities on the top floor.